umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 Before you decide to move your Umbraco Cloud project, you need to consider a few things:

-- Currently, Umbraco Cloud offers dedicated resources for professional plans only.
+- Currently, Umbraco Cloud offers dedicated resources for Professional plans only.
 We expect to include dedicated resources for Starter and Standard plans in the self-service feature in Umbraco Cloud portal later in 2022.

 - In case you want to move your Umbraco Cloud project with a Starter or Standard project plan to a dedicated server in Umbraco Cloud, please reach out to our support who will assist you in doing this.